 The official on-campus hurricane ride-out facility for UWF residential students is located in the Hal Marcus College of Science and Engineering, Building 4.
 If this shelter becomes unavailable, residential students will be moved from Building 4 to the University Commons, Building 22, pending the appropriate clearance of Building 22.

-Which "ride-out" facilities are available for non-residential students, faculty and staff during a natural disaster?
+Which shelters are available for non-residential students, faculty and staff?

 If my family needs to stay in Pensacola are there available spaces on campus?